Can Octopus still work for EV drivers without a driveway?

 Some no-driveway households may still be able to create a safer near-home charging setup, but the details are local and permission-heavy.
 GOV.UK says the chargepoint grant for households with on-street parking can support a residential chargepoint when it is installed with a permanent cross-pavement charging solution, such as a cable channel.
 From 1 April 2026 the resident grant cap rose to 75% of eligible costs, up to £500 per socket, and funding is listed until 31 March 2027.

 That is not the same as running a loose cable across the pavement.
 You may need local highways, planning, landlord, freeholder or managing-agent permission, and a grant does not reserve an on-street space outside your home.
+Octopus's own charger-sales guidance also starts from private parking and points households with cables crossing public land towards a proper cross-pavement solution rather than a casual cable run.
 If this route looks possible, read the OZEV grant guide before assuming Octopus Go or Intelligent Go will work like a normal driveway setup.

 When Octopus is still a good fit